OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 ### Grant App Necessary Permissions to the Unified API
 1. Scroll down to the **permissions to other applications** section.
 	1. Click the **Add Application** button.
-	1. In the **Permissions to other applications** dialog, click the **PLUS** icon next to the **Office 365 Unified API** option.
+	1. In the **Permissions to other applications** dialog, click the **PLUS** icon next to the **Microsoft Graph** option.
 	1. Click the **CHECK** icon in the lower right corner.
-	1. For the new **Office 365 Unitied API** application permission entry, select the **Delegated Permissions** dropdown on the same line and then select the following permissions:
+	1. For the new **Microsoft Graph** application permission entry, select the **Delegated Permissions** dropdown on the same line and then select the following permissions:
-		- Read signed-in user's files
+		- Read user files and files shared with user
-		- Read and write signed-in user's calendars
+		- Have full access to user calendars
-		- Read signed-in user's calendars
+		- Read user calendars
-		- Read signed-in user's email
+		- Read user mail
 	1. Click the **Save** button at the bottom of the page.

 ### Get the Azure AD Tenant ID